webpack-contrib/source-map-loader/README.md

 ```

 The `source-map-loader` extracts existing source maps from all JavaScript entries.
-This includes both inline source maps as well as those linked via URL.
+This includes both inline source maps as well as those linked via a `sourceMappingURL`.

 All source map data is passed to webpack for processing as per a chosen [source map style](https://webpack.js.org/configuration/devtool/) specified by the `devtool` option in [webpack.config.js](https://webpack.js.org/configuration/).

-This loader is especially useful when using 3rd-party libraries having their own source maps.
+This loader is especially useful when using third-party libraries having their own source maps.
-If not extracted and processed into the source map of the webpack bundle, browsers may misinterpret source map data. `source-map-loader` allows webpack to maintain source map data continuity across libraries so ease of debugging is preserved.
+If not extracted and processed into the source map of the webpack bundle, browsers may misinterpret or ignore source map data.

+The `source-map-loader` allows webpack to maintain source map data continuity across libraries so ease of debugging is preserved.

 The `source-map-loader` will extract from any JavaScript file, including those in the `node_modules` directory.

 Be mindful in setting [include](https://webpack.js.org/configuration/module/#ruleinclude) and [exclude](https://webpack.js.org/configuration/module/#ruleexclude) rule conditions to maximize bundling performance.

-And run `webpack` via your preferred method.
+Finally, run `webpack` using the method you normally use (e.g., via CLI or an npm script).

 ## Options